4th Foreign Infantry Regiment

 In 1920, a mandate established by the League of Nations allowed France to administer Syria and Lebanon in the Levant (a vast region in the Middle East).
 These countries belonged to the former Ottoman Empire and were occupied after World War I.

 To participate in the pacification of these territories previously unknown to the legionnaires, a new 4th Battalion 4e RE was organized in February 1921 in Algeria’s Saïda, for decades the main garrison of the 2nd Foreign Regiment.
 The battalion, commanded by Major Salvat, landed in the Levant a month later.
-In September, it was reinforced there by Major Goepfert and his 5th Battalion, a unit also organized in Saïda and attached to the same regiment.
+In September, it was reinforced there by Major Goepfert and his 5th Battalion, a unit also organized in Saïda.

 These two little-known autonomous battalions were assigned to the 4th Foreign Regiment only for administrative reasons and would never get to know Morocco.
-Each consisted of three infantry companies and a mule-mounted company.
-In late 1924, the 4th Battalion returned to Algeria to be disbanded after almost four years of maintaining order, conducting patrols, and building roads, bridges, and military posts in Syria.
-Back in Algeria, its men formed the 7th Battalion 1er REI to take part in operations in Morocco from 1925.
+Each consisted of three infantry companies, a machine gun company, and a mule-mounted company.
+In late 1924, the 4th Battalion returned to Algeria after almost four years of maintaining order, conducting patrols, and building roads, bridges, and military posts in Syria.
+Back in Algeria, it was disbanded; its men then formed the 7th Battalion 1er REI to take part in operations in Morocco from 1925.

 The 5th Battalion remained in the Levant to bring honor to the regiment and the Legion during the Druze Revolt (1925-27), especially during the Battle of Messifre in September 1925.
 After the revolt ended, the battalion left its original regiment and became the 8th Battalion 1er REI, with its companies spread across Syria and Lebanon.
 To learn more, see The Foreign Legion in Syria and Lebanon: 1921 – 1939.